 Organizations at the ‘Operationalizing’ stage are today’s competitive benchmark.
 Most enterprises are still at ‘Scaling’ or below.

-Takeaway 3: Agentic AI Is Moving from Hype to Real Workflows
+Takeaway 3: Agentic AI Is Moving Into Enterprise Workflows

 Agentic AI was arguably the hottest topic across the entire conference.
 But unlike much of the industry chatter, SAS Innovate 2026’s sessions on the subject were grounded in working implementations, not theory.
 The session on Agentic AI in SAS Customer Intelligence 360 showed agents operating directly within marketing workflows, orchestrating campaigns, surfacing insights, and acting on decisions in real time.